Chea Vichea

 Chea Vichea (ជា វិជ្ជា) was the leader of the Free Trade Union of Workers of the Kingdom of Cambodia (FTUWKC) until his assassination on Chinese New Year, 22 January 2004.
 Following his death, he was succeeded in his position at the FTUWKC by his younger brother Chea Mony.

 Vichea was shot in the head and chest early in the morning while reading a newspaper at a kiosk in Daun Penh district, Phnom Penh.
 He had recently been dismissed by the INSM Garment Factory (located in the Chum Chao District of Phnom Penh) as a reprisal for helping to establish a trade union at the company.
 He also had close affiliations with the opposition Sam Rainsy Party.

 Investigation

 A few days after Vichea's killing, and facing mounting criticism for their failure to act, Cambodian authorities arrested two men and charged them with the murder.

 The first, Born Samnang, was arrested in Prey Veng Province and transferred to Phnom Penh overnight.
 He initially admitted to the killing but then publicly retracted, claiming to have been tortured into confessing.
-Multiple eyewitnesses have placed Born Samnang in a different part of the country at the time of the murder.
+Multiple eyewitnesses have placed Samnang in a different part of the country at the time of the murder.

 The second suspect, Sok Sam Oeun, has consistently denied any involvement and also has alibis placing him in a party with friends at the time of the murder.

 The criminal investigation was done by Phnom Penh's Tuol Kork district police and plagued by irregularities.
 Officers focused on threatening and rounding up those who provided alibis for the suspects, while witnesses were intimidated.'